Kirkholm, Warden Place, Forres IV36 1NR

 HOME REPORT AND STRUCTURAL SURVEY AVAILABLE

-Truly stunning, substantial, character 4-bedroom semi-detached villa (circa 1880) with original features and private gardens in the centre of town.
+Incredible opportunity to buy a truly stunning, substantial, character 4-bedroom semi-detached villa (circa 1880) with original features and private gardens in the centre of town.
 With spacious rooms and high ceilings, this stunning family home offers formal dining room, sitting room, 4 bedrooms, dining kitchen, family bathroom, shower room, utility room, butler’s pantry and large stone cellar.

 The front entrance is imposing with a large wooden front door with a glass panel on either side into the vestibule.
 The initials “JR” are engraved above the door.